 Example If a person clicks on a link ad on Facebook and lands on the advertisers landing page, then within 30 minutes clicks on link ad of the same campaign again and lands again on the landing page, this would be counted as two Website clicks on Facebook, but as only one session on Google Analytics.

 Link URL tag-based tracking, which Google Analytics uses (with utm_ parameters) usually provides more accurate conversion data on direct offsite conversions on Android mobile, than Facebook's conversion-pixel-based tracking.

 Example When a mobile user clicks an ad on their Facebook app, the link opens on Android devices on the default web browser app of the device.
 If the user is not logged into Facebook on their web browser app, Facebook conversion Pixel on the page will not be able to connect this visit to the page to the right Facebook user account.
 In this case Google Analytics, however, is able to track the traffic coming from this specific Facebook ad, because the URL tags will be passed to the browser app, too, as a part of the link URL.

 You can find more information on the differences between GA and Facebook conversions and their implications from our blogpost here!

 On one hand, Google Analytics tracking will likely be more consistently able to track conversions, which originate on clicking a link ad on iOS/Android Facebook app, directly after which the person converts on a mobile browser.
-On the other hand, Facebook pixel tracking is much better at tracking cross-device conversions, which originate after seeing (view-through conversion) or clicking an ad on iOS/Android Facebook app, after which the offsite conversion takes place later on by the same user on another device, such as the desktop browser.
+On the other hand, Meta Pixel tracking is much better at tracking cross-device conversions, which originate after seeing (view-through conversion) or clicking an ad on iOS/Android Facebook app, after which the offsite conversion takes place later on by the same user on another device, such as the desktop browser.